ericsonga/APCSAReview/_sources/Unit1-Getting-Started/topic-1-3-variables.rst

     :click-incorrect:}:endclick:

 .. clickablearea:: var_init
-    :question: Click on all of the variable initializations (fist time the variable is set to a value) in the following code.
+    :question: Click on all of the variable initializations (first time the variable is set to a value) in the following code.
     :iscode:
     :feedback: Variables are initialized using name = value;